DeetSteve00/Own-prorgamming-language/README.md

   - If-else statements
   - **"Clean"** the interpreter's code *(It looks like this will be on to-do list forever)*
   - Fix the comments issue **(DONE)**

+`So apparently, the repository itself has a spelling mistake in "prorgamming"`